graphcore/tutorials/feature_examples/tensorflow/custom_gradient/README.md

    Install the Poplar SDK following the instructions in the Getting Started guide for your IPU system.
    Make sure to source the `enable.sh` script for Poplar.

-2) Build the custom op and then run the Python code:
+2) Build the custom operator and then run the Python code:

 ```
 make